sebastian-heinz/portaudio/README.md

 https://github.com/godotengine/godot

 ## Setup:
 - open a terminal inside the godot source folder and run the following commands:
 `cd modules`
 `git clone https://github.com/sebastian-heinz/portaudio.git`
 `git submodule update --init --recursive`

+or
+Download the zip and extract it into the godot/modules-folder